grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 We enter the reserve again (maybe) a couple of days later on a longer walk.
 We've followed the Wye Valley Walk out of Rhayader to the South.
 It's taken us through some woodland, across the _Afon Elan_ and up the side of quite a steep hill.
-It's also delivered us some beautifully lit Nuthatch, Treecreeper and Goldcrest in some trees along the Wye, and a forest flock that I'm confident had something more interesting in it than we actually managed to see.
+It's also delivered us some beautifully-lit Nuthatch, Treecreeper and Goldcrest in some trees along the Wye, and a forest flock that I'm confident had something more interesting in it than we actually managed to see.